Zeusomos/bonds/Rainfall/level9/walkthrough.md

 		(gdb) x/wx 0x0804873a
 		0x804873a <_ZN1NplERS_>:	0x8be58955

-So from one method we call some other one not direc
+So from one method we call some other one not directly but through the table.
+Finally we write the code in C++.

+# Exploitation

+Explotation is done because of de